colemanbroad/progen/notes.md

 [delta.md]

 Annoyances with work setup
 nixos: The default version of Delve is TOO OLD and doesn't work right with my Go version.
 Maybe I can just `go install` it?
-I did!
+I